Toposware/.github/.github/pull_request_template.md

 Fixes # (issue)

-## Type of change

-Please delete options that are not relevant.
+## Additions and Changes

+Please explain in detail, if applicable, which changes you performed in the PR and link them to issues.
+(If not applicable you can remove this whole section)

-- [ ] Bug fix (non-breaking change which fixes an issue)
+### Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+### New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update

-# How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration

-- [ ] Test A
-- [ ] Test B

-**Test Configuration**:

-- Firmware version:
-- Hardware:
-- Toolchain:
-- SDK:
+## Breaking changes

+Please explain in detail which changes are breaking changes in the PR.
+(If not applicable you can remove this whole section)

-# Checklist:
+## PR Checklist:

-- [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
-- [ ] My changes generate no new warnings
 - [ ] I have added or updated tests that comprehensively prove my change is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes
-- [ ] Any dependent changes have been merged and published in downstream modules